telerik/blazor-docs/system-requirements.md

 Razor Class Libraries may target `netstandard2.0` by default, so you need to update that.

->warning If your application targets an older framework version, the latest Telerik UI for Blazor you can use is `4.6.0`.
+> If your application targets an [older framework version, the latest Telerik UI for Blazor you can use is `4.6.0`](#compatible-net-versions).

 ### Supported .NET Versions